Segmentation with mixed supervision: Confidence maximization helps knowledge distillation: Methodology

 \subsection{Multi-branch architecture}

 The proposed architecture is composed of multiple branches, each dedicated to a specific type of supervision (see Fig. \ref{fig:WSL_strategies}).
 It can be divided in two components: a shared feature extractor and independent but identical decoding networks (one per type of supervision), which differ in the type of annotations received.
+It is worth mentioning that the initialisation of the weights in the decoders and the different gradients received by each branch ensure that the parameters from both decoders will not have the same values during training.
 Even though the proposed multi-branch architecture has similarities with the recent work in \citep{luo2020semi}, there are significant differences, particularly in the loss functions, which leads to different optimization scenarios.